criccomini/collected-scripts/README.md

 You can upload your rendered templates using the `upload_posts.py` script.
 This script uses the environment variables from the setup section to upload your posts to Collected Notes.

+I have written my own `build.sh`.
+This won't work for you out of the box, but you can use it as an example.
+My `build.sh` gathers some data, renders templates, and pushes markdown to Collected Notes.

 ## About

 You might notice some strange design decisions with these scripts.
 I have gone out of my way not to depend on anything outside packages.
 No virtual environment is required.
 No pip installs.
 Just simply Python and Bash scripts.